-As part of the cost savings implemented in 2013, ESA reverted to a single, annual AO for observing time proposals.
-This means that there will be no second call anymore for proposals requesting data rights (i.e., data rights proposals).
+ESA issues a single, annual AO for observing time proposals.
+This means that there is no second call anymore for proposals requesting data rights (i.e., so-called data rights proposals).
 ESA encourages previous data rights proposers to submit regular observing time proposals for their targets (or science) of interest; amalgamation has been made more flexible (see Section 4.3).
+Please note that Target of Opportunity (ToO) proposals are not eligible for amalgamation, and thus separate proposals are needed to get data rights in other non-ToO proposals; see Section 4.1.4).

-The AO-14 cycle of observations will begin on 1 January 2017 and will last 12 months.
+The AO-15 cycle of observations will begin on 1 January 2018 and will last 12 months.
 The schedule for this AO, including this call for observing time proposals, is shown in Table 1.